 Improving affordable housing opportunities and supply for homebuyers and renters - particularly the underserved - is an Agency priority.
-FHFA also has the statutory obligation to ensure that the operations and activities of each regulated entity foster liquid, efficient, competitive, and resilient national housing finance markets.
-FHFA is committed to equitable access to the regulated entities' financial services by qualified institutions and borrowers.
-Additionally, FHFA will continue to promote transparency and market stability by monitoring and reporting on trends in housing and mortgage markets, such as trends in house prices, guarantee fees, and borrower sentiment.
+FHFA also has the statutory obligation to ensure that the operations and activities of each regulated entity foster liquid, efficient, competitive, and resilient national housing finance markets, and will continue to promote the housing finance system's stability and liquidity.
+FHFA is committed to equitable access to the regulated entities' financial services by qualified institutions and borrowers and to affirmatively furthering fair housing.
+Additionally, as part of an emphasis on identifying barriers to continued improvement in housing finance, FHFA will continue to promote transparency and market stability by monitoring and reporting on trends in housing and mortgage markets, such as trends in house prices, guarantee fees, and borrower sentiment.